kaapana/kaapana/docs/source/development_guide.rst

     os.environ["OPERATOR_OUT_DIR"] = "output"

 Afterwards we build and push the docker container as described in :ref:`Push the algorithm to the repository`.
-To run the algorithm in kaapana we load it with an operator and build a DAG as described in :ref:`Create a developement DAG`.
+To run the algorithm in Kaapana we load it with an operator and build a DAG as described in :ref:`Create a developement DAG`.

 .. _Deploy a Flask Application on the platform: